 The big draw here is the game drives on the reserve.
 You can expect to find all of the classic safari animals such as the elephant, lion, hyena, buffalo, rhino, impala, kudu, eland, and leopard.
 It all takes place on rolling bushveld that borders on the Kalahari desert in Botswana.

 A unique feature that is spectacular for photographers or elephant lovers is the submerged Terrapin Hide.
 We spent two afternoons in the hide when the elephants came around midday to escape the heat and grab a drink of water.
-At the low angle and surrounded by at least 60 elephants and multiples families was humbling.
+At the low angle and surrounded by at least 60 elephants and multiple families was humbling.

 On our last evening, we enjoyed the rare experience of a dinner in the bush.
 A fresh meal cooked over the fire enveloped in nature with wild animals was the perfect close to our days at Jaci’s Tree Lodge.